INTRO: GOODBYE 2018!

 Regardless if reality would be evaluated by someone’s personal position and stimmung, to say, or by someone’s informed “drone view” of the state of society today, “nothing has changed” would be the message from a different planet than the one Guido Alfani and Thomas Pickety repeatedly measured to be growing more and more unequal over time.

 If this was only about the economy, what with autonomy, with political equality, with all the liberties and freedoms and progression and emancipation?
 What about ecology, both in atmosphere and in media, what about biology and how it loses more and more pace with whatever abstraction we challenge it with?
-Can technology solve this, and if not, what can?
-What can be actually solved by technology alone?
+Can technology solve this, could it ever really solve anything?
 Eventually, what’s art got to do with it?

 What the (ex-)situationist and philosopher Lefebvre wrote in 1974 could also serve to describe the contemporary state – or better, the sense, the zeitgeist of contemporaneity – almost in details, and it may be well worth to remind of the exact formulations (therefore, we use the full and unabridged quote):